Understanding Neurodiversity

 Neurodivergence is the term used for when someone’s brain processes information, learns, and behaves differently from what is considered “typical.”

-Formerly considered a problem or abnormal, scientists now understand that neurodivergence contributes to humanity1 and isn’t inherently an issue for the individual but becomes a disability in an ableist and inaccessible society.2
+Formerly considered a problem or abnormality, scientists now understand that neurodivergence contributes to humanity1 and isn’t inherently an issue for the individual, but becomes a disability in an ableist and inaccessible society.2

 Neurodivergent describes people whose brains and nervous systems function in a way that is different than usual.
-These individuals frequently identify as highly sensitive people, empaths, or as having Autism, ADHD, Asperger’s, AuDHD, PTSD, OCD, BPD, depression, anxiety disorder, panic disorder, agoraphobic, bipolar disorder, sensory processing disorder, dyslexia, dyscalculia, dyspraxia etc.
+These individuals frequently identify as highly sensitive people, empaths, or as having autism, ADHD, asperger’s, AuDHD, PTSD, OCD, BPD, depression, anxiety disorder, panic disorder, agoraphobia, bipolar disorder, sensory processing disorder, dyslexia, dyscalculia, dyspraxia, etc.

 Understanding Neurodiversity